-If you have a disability or suspect that you may have one, you should discuss your concerns with Lisa Ladanyi, Director of Disability and Accessibility Services (DAS, Ext.
+If you have a disability or suspect that you may have one, you should discuss your concerns with Holly Hatfield Director of Disability and Accessibility Services (DAS, Ext.
 3327).
 The DAS Office is located on the first floor of Lincoln Hall.
 To receive services, you must:

-- o Register with the Coordinator of Disability Services. - o Provide current documentation of your disability. - o Sign an information release form.
+- Register with Disability Services.

+- Provide current documentation of your disability.

+- Sign an information release form.